Everything You Need to Know About Kidney Stone Surgery

 Dietary modifications

 Making changes to your diet is often one of the best ways to prevent kidney stones.
-Your doctor may recommend the following changes:
+Your doctor may recommend the following changes.
+Keep in mind that modifications will be tailored to the specific type of kidney stone that you have or are at risk of developing.

 • Reducing your sodium intake by avoiding processed foods, canned products, and takeout meals